Background Image

 Guide to buying at Auction

 Buying at auction is a fast and efficient way to secure your next property.
-You will be able to access the legal documents prior to the auction, contracts exchange on the fall of the hammer and completion follows 28 days later.
+By having access to the legal documents prior to the auction, you can carry out all due diligence in advance and be ready then to exchange contracts on the fall of the hammer, with completion usually 28 days later.

 An increasingly popular method of sale, our dedicated auction team will be on hand to guide you at every step.